SAP-samples/teched2024-AD181/README.md

-# Session ID - Session Title
+# AD181 | Develop applications and processes with SAP Build and Joule

 ## Description

-This repository contains the material for the SAP TechEd 2024 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2024 session called AD181 | Develop applications and processes with SAP Build and Joule.

 ## Overview

-This session introduces attendees to...
+Immerse yourself in creating comprehensive intelligent applications using SAP Build solutions in this hands-on session.
+Gain comprehensive knowledge of full-stack development, process automation, and business site creation with SAP Build.
+Learn how SAP Cloud Application Programming Model is leveraged in a highly productive development environment with Joule technology.

-## Requirements
+## Prerequisites

-The requirements to follow the exercises in this repository are...
+1. You have an SAP BTP Trial account [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)
+2. You have setup SAP Build Code: [Setup SAP Build Code in SAP BTP](https://developers.sap.com/tutorials/build-code-setup.html)

 ## Exercises